 4. Control: The reviewer will closely scrutinize the applicant firm whose ownership or control has recently changed.
 True control of the firm by the disadvantaged owner is critical to the certification process.
 Business entity control is divided into two segments:

-a.
 Operational Control: The disadvantaged owner must be actively involved in all aspects of the business.
 The individual must show that basic decisions pertaining to the daily operations are made independently.
 The individuals seeking certification must demonstrate experience and technical competence in the field in which certification is sought.
 Firms that utilize a qualifier who is not the socially and economically disadvantaged owner need to pay particular attention to this requirement.

-b.
 Managerial Control: The disadvantaged owner must have demonstrated ability to make independent and unilateral business decisions to guide the future and destiny of the business.